 General Office Skills

-This is an introduction to basic office tasks and operation of office machines for adults with cognitive disabilities.
+This is an introduction to basic office tasks and operation of office machines.
 Topics include filing, mailing, copying, faxing and time management skills.

 Horticulture Skills I and II

 This course focuses on the propagation, growth, and care of various plants in the greenhouse.
 Learning topics include types of propagation and the caring of plants from propagation to maturity (market ready).
 Emphasis is placed on fall/winter or spring/summer plants.
 Students will have the opportunity to select plants to propagate and apply their acquired skills.
 All projects are taken home.